 Submission Period: February 5, 2018 - March 6, 2018 11:59pm CST

 Entries and Eligibility

-- Limited to firms of nine (9) or fewer licensed architects and architectural interns.
+- Limited to firms of ten (10) or fewer full-time or full-time equivalent employees.

 - Firms are encouraged to re-enter projects previously submitted if they did not win an award.
 Projects that have received an AIA Chicago award are not eligible for another award in the same category, but they may be entered in a different category.